hummat/hummat.github.io/_posts/2020-07-17-a-sense-of-uncertainty.md

 <details>
 <summary>Show resources</summary>
 <ol>
 <li><p><b>Linear algebra & calculus:</b> Okay, I know, you see this everywhere and for me at least, it always feels discomforting.
 What is it supposed to mean anyway?
 Do I need to know <i>all</i> of linear algebra and calculus to understand anything?
 And what does <i>“know”</i> mean?
 That I can solve matrix multiplications, determinants, Eigenvectors and 10th degree derivatives by hand in a few seconds?
-That I can proof the fundamental equations that underly those fields?
+That I can proof the fundamental equations that underlie those fields?
 I don’t think so.</p>
 <p>Usually, and this is also true here, it just means that you have an <em>intuitive</em> understanding   of what is happening when multiplying a vector and a matrix or what a 2nd order derivative represents.
 Luckily, this kind of understanding can be obtained conveniently and even enjoyably by watching the following three video series (by one of my YouTube idols <a href="https://www.youtube.com/c/3blue1brown">3Blue1Brown</a> who we will probably encounter again and again throughout this section and even throughout this blog):</p></li>
 <ul>
 <li><a href="https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab">Essence of linear algebra</a></li>
 <li><a href="https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr">Essence of calculus</a></li>
 <li><a href="https://www.youtube.com/playlist?list=PLSQl0a2vh4HC5feHa6Rc5c0wbRTx56nF7">Multivariate calculus</a></li>
 </ul>
 <li><b>Probability theory:</b> As you might have expected from the introduction, where there is Bayes, probability theory can’t be far.
 Again, an intuitive understanding will suffice to grasp what’s going on.
-Consider having a look at <a href="https://hummat.github.io/learning/2020/06/23/looking-for-lucy.html">my article</a> on the topic, which is intented specifically as a primer to probabilistic machine learning.</li>
+Consider having a look at <a href="https://hummat.github.io/learning/2020/06/23/looking-for-lucy.html">my article</a> on the topic, which is intended specifically as a primer to probabilistic machine learning.</li>
 <ul>
 <li><a href="https://seeing-theory.brown.edu/">Seeing theory</a></li>
 <li><a href="https://www.youtube.com/playlist?list=PLC58778F28211FA19">Probability explained</a></li>